comprna/riser/README.md

 1. Add model.pth file to `/path/to/riser/riser/model`, with correspondingly named config.yaml file (see provided models and config files for naming convention).
 2. Update the arg parser in `/path/to/riser/riser/riser.py` (main function) to include your new RNA class in the `--target` choices list.
 3. You're ready to use RISER with the new model.

-# Extend to new sequencing platforms
+# Extend RISER to new sequencing platforms

 Since different sequencing platforms produce signals with different characteristics (e.g. sampling rate, translocation speed, etc.) to adapt RISER to new sequencing platforms, the following needs to be performed:
 1. Train and add a new model to RISER, trained using signals from the new hardware (as per model retraining instructions above).
 It may also be worth exploring other variants of the CNN hyperparameter configuration that may be better suited to the new signal type.